KSSwimmy/Project-Initiation-Starting-a-Successful-Project/README.md

 # Week 2

+### Determining project goals and deliverables

+The **project goal** is the desired outcome of the project.
+It's what you've been asked to do and what you're trying to achieve.
+For example:
+- Your goal could be to improve the response time to customer inquiries via email by 20 percent.
+The goal of your Office Green project might be to increase revenue by five percent through a new service called Plant Pals that offers desk plants to top customers by the end of the year.

+Well-defined goals are both specific and measurable.
+They give you a clear sense of what you are trying to accomplish.
+Really great goals have even more detail.

+These goals also tell you how to do what you've been asked to do.

+When you start a project, take time to review your goals and make sure they're well-defined.
+To do this, **you might need to get more information from your stakeholders.** Talk to them about their vision for the project.
+Ask how this aligns to the company's larger goals and mission.
+By the end of that conversation, you and your stakeholders should agree to support the project goals in order to avoid running into issues later on.

+**Project deliverables** are the products or services that are created for the customer, client, or project sponsor.
+In other words, a deliverable is what gets produced or presented at the end of a task, event, or process.

+Take the goal to improve customer response time. the deliverable for that goal could be the creation of email templates for responding to typical questions.
+Your Office Green project goal to increase revenues could have these two deliverables:
+- launching the plant service
+- a finished website that highlights the new kinds of plants being offered.

+There are all sorts of project deliverable examples.
+A pretty common one is a report.
+When a goal is reached, you can visibly see the results documented in the chart, graph, or presentation.
+Deliverables help us quantify and realize the impact of the project.

+---

 ### How to set SMART goals video notes

+Be attainable, be relevant, and be time-bound.
+Put them all together, and what do you have?
+SMART goals.
+As an entry-level project manager, you may or may not be setting the project's main goals, but you will need to be able to identify and clarify them as needed, and that's where the SMART method can be a valuable tool.

+**Specific** goals should answer at least two of the questions I'm about to ask.
+- What do I want to accomplish?
+- Why is this a goal?
+- Does it have a specific reason, purpose, or benefit?
+- Who is involved?
+- Who is the recipient?
+Employees, customers, the community at large?
+- Where should the goal be delivered?

+To what degree?
+In other words, what are the requirements and constraints?

+**Measuring** is not only a way for people to track progress, but also a tool to help people stay motivated.

+You can tell the goal is measurable by asking

+- How much?
+- How many?
+- How will I know when it's accomplished?

+Sometimes the success of a goal can be measured with a simple yes or no.

+You will need to measure most of the goals you have with metrics.
+Metrics, what you use to measure something like numbers or figures.
+For example, if your goal was to run a five kilometer race, then distance in kilometers is your metric.

+consider benchmarks or points of reference to make sure you're choosing accurate metrics.
+For instance, if your overall goal is to increase revenue, you can look at last year's data as a benchmark for deciding how much to increase revenue this year.

+ Is it **attainable**?
+Can it reasonably be reached based on the metrics?
+Typically, you want goals that are a little challenging to encourage growth, otherwise, what's the point of the goal if nothing's going to change?
+However, you don't want it to be too extreme or you'll never reach it.

+ A clue to helping you figure out if your goal is attainable, is to ask:
+ - How can it be accomplished?
+Break down the goal into smaller parts and see if it makes sense.

+ Now let's see if it's **relevant.**
+ - Does it make sense to try and reach this goal?
+Think about how the goal lines up with other goals, priorities and values.
+Ask whether the goal seems worthwhile.
+Does the effort involved balance out the benefits?
+Does it match your organizations' other needs and priorities?
+- Ask whether the goal seems worthwhile.
+- Does the effort involved balance out the benefits?
+- Does it match your organizations' other needs and priorities?
+Everyone, from the client, the project team, and the people who will ultimately use the product, need to feel like the goal is worth supporting.
+Also, consider the timing.
+- Is it the right time?

+**Time-bound** means your goal has a deadline.
+Deadlines give you a way to track your progress, otherwise, you may never reach your goal or never even get started.
+Time and metrics often go hand in hand, because time can also be used as a metric.
+Making your goal time-bound gives you a way to break down how much needs to be accomplished over time.

 ***What can help create a measurable goal?
 Select all that apply.***